 The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
-As water travels over the surface of the land or through the ground, it can dissolve naturallyoccurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.
+As water travels over the surface of the land or through the ground, it can dissolve naturallyoccurring minerals and, in some cases, radioactive material.
+Water can also pick up substances resulting from the presence of animals or human activity.